koayon/awesome-adaptive-computation/README.md

 For black box pre-trained models, perhaps those behind an API, there are some techniques for using Adaptive Computation.
 These are promising techniques for those with limited compute budgets.

-Prompting techniques including Iterative Self-Critique, Chain of Thought and Tree of Thought can also be used to provide increased performance for Black-box models.
+Prompting techniques such as Iterative Self-Critique, Chain of Thought and Tree of Thought can also be used to improve performance for Black-box models.

 <!-- Contrastive Decoding -->